AMC AMX III: No. 2: The "Red Monza Car"

-In the summer of 1969, the second prototype was built, bearing the chassis number WTDO 363 2/55/55.
+The second prototype was built in the summer of 1969, bearing the chassis number WTDO 363 2/55/55.
 The car was referred to in AMC internal parlance as the "Red Monza Car".
-Individual older sources consider the Monza car to be the fourth prototype; however, this has since been disproved.
-Stylistically, the Monza car is largely, but not entirely, the same as the first prototype.
+Stylistically, the Monza car is essentially, but not entirely, the same as the first prototype.
 Key exterior distinguishing features are large air vents recessed into the wings in front of the rear wheel arches to improve cooling and the horizontal air intake in the front fascia.
 Also new were the side position lights in the front and rear wings (Side Marker Lights), which the first prototype lacked in its original version.
-When designing the chassis of the second prototype, Bizzarrini took up the findings that the test drives with the first car had produced and implemented BMW's recommendations, at least in part.
+When designing the chassis of the second prototype, Bizzarrini took up the findings that the test drives with the first car had produced and implemented BMW's recommendations.